 - Writing abilities do not improve instantly, but rather over time.
-Daily writing practise is essential.
+Daily writing practice is essential.
 Pick select a newspaper editorial and rework it in your own words.
 There may be candidates that have a slow writing speed and are looking for solutions to this problem.
-Such applicants will benefit from practise tests.
+Such applicants will benefit from practice tests.

-- These practise examinations not only assist all candidates in preparation for the mains, whether they are fast or slow paced, but also in understanding time management.
-Even fast-paced applicants with strong writing speed may initially be unable to complete the practise tests within the allotted time, but they ultimately learn to manage their time and thus begin to learn and attempt the tests in their entirety.
+- These practice examinations not only assist all candidates in preparation for the mains, whether they are fast or slow-paced, but also in understanding time management.
+Even fast-paced applicants with strong writing speed may initially be unable to complete the practice tests within the allotted time, but they ultimately learn to manage their time and thus begin to learn and attempt the tests in their entirety.

 - It is not possible for anybody to memorize the book after its first reading.
 The first reading should be to familiarise oneself with the contents, the second reading should be a remembrance, and the third reading will aid in memory.
 Also, each one has a different pace when it comes to memorizing, and thus learning must happen at an individual’s specific pace only.